mchiapello/sql-ecology/01-sql-basic-queries.md

     SELECT * FROM surveys WHERE year >= 2000;

-We can use more sophisticated conditions by combining tests with AND and OR.
+We can use more sophisticated conditions by combining tests with `AND` and `OR`.
 For example, suppose we want the data on _Dipodomys merriami_ starting in the year
 2000:

     SELECT * FROM surveys WHERE (year >= 2000) AND (species_id = 'DM');

-Note that the parentheses aren’t needed, but again, they help with readability.
-They also ensure that the computer combines AND and OR in the way that we intend.
+Note that the **parentheses** aren’t needed, but again, they help with **readability**.
+They also ensure that the computer combines `AND` and `OR` in the way that we intend.

-If we wanted to get data for any of the _Dipodomys_ species, which have species codes DM, DO, and DS we could combine the tests using OR:
+If we wanted to get data for any of the _Dipodomys_ species, which have species codes DM, DO, and DS we could combine the tests using `OR`:

     SELECT * FROM surveys WHERE (species_id = 'DM') OR (species_id = 'DO') OR (species_id = 'DS');